 How to Enjoy Stress-Free Vet and Grooming Visits

-- Bring Toys, too Does your dog get nervous or anxious in strange environments?
+- Bring Toys: Does your dog get nervous or anxious in strange environments?
 In that case, bring a favorite toy to provide a familiar scent and dose of comfort at the vet’s office.

-- Joy Rides Take your vet on car rides that end with a walk in the park.
+- Joy Rides: Take your dog on car rides that end with a treat or walk in the park.
 That way, your dog won’t associate the car with only vet appointments.

-- Use Supplements Give your dog a Composure™ chew to promote calm behavior before a vet visit.
+- Use Supplements: Give your dog a Composure™ chew to promote calm behavior before a vet visit.
 It’s safe to double and triple dosage when necessary.
-An added bonus is that Composure™ tastes like a treat!
+An added bonus is that Composure™ is so tasty your pup will be begging for more!